JordanMajd/hammerspoon/README.md

 ## Roadmap

-- Update README
+- Update README image and description.
-- Create docs for each file
+- Create documentation for each file.
-- Implement input manager with settings
+- Implement a settings file to manage all keyboard shortcuts.
-- Fix auto-reload to work consistently on all directories.
+- Fix auto-reload to work consistently on all child directories.
 - Implement pomadoro module.
-- Grid re-inits on screen disconnect / connect event so there aren't any 3x3 grids
+- Make the window grid re-init on screen connect event so grids retain expected dimensions.
+- Multimonitor support for screen resolution dropdown.

 ## Issues / Suggestions